 Step 3: Test Your Plugin Locally or on a Staging Site

 Next, it is wise to trial-run your plugin either using localhost or staging site port if it is operational.
+Testing confirms your plugin customization is doing its job without disruption to your live site.

 Give your plugin to the community of WordPress users around the globe by sending it to the official plugin directory.